Skip to Content

 Difficulty: Easy

-A natural phenomenon that you may not have heard of can be found on this trail: nurse logs.
 No, not trees that the other trees go to when they are not feeling great, but fallen trees that provide the perfect condition for new seedlings to grow and flourish.

 See if you can spot a nurse log at different stages of its life cycle, from freshly fallen to old and rotting, with almost fully grown trees sprouting out of its carcass.
-Listen to the sounds of the Hoh River as you walk, and note the milky hue it has thanks to the water from the glaciers.

-This is a great one to pair with the Hall of Mosses Trail, as they are both relatively short so you can get a two-for-one kind of deal.
+This is a great one to pair with the Hall of Mosses Trail, as they are both relatively short, so you can get a two-for-one kind of deal.

-Best Hikes Along Olympic National Park’s Beaches
+Best Hikes in Olympic National Park’s Coastline

-What’s better than a gorgeous hike?
-Having a dramatic beach with towering sea stacks alongside you!
-It’s perhaps the signature of Olympic National Park, and the PNW coast in general—Epic sea stacks getting battered by the tides!
+It’s perhaps the signature of Olympic National Park and the PNW coast in general—Epic sea stacks getting battered by the tides.

 9. Hole in the Wall Trail